Psychometric Tests#

 Detailed outputs:

-• Stroop_incongruent_rt_mean_sec: Mean RT for incongruent trials
+• Stroop_incongruent_rt_mean_sec: Mean RT for incongruent trials (filtered by minimum RT)

 • Stroop_incongruent_accuracy: Accuracy for incongruent trials